Profiling Martial Law Rule in Idaho

 Abstract

-This report – scheduled for publication July 1, 2024 (available here) – is a critical analysis of the fundamental change in the form of government for the State of Idaho.
+This report is available here is a critical analysis of the fundamental change in the form of government for the State of Idaho.
 It is based upon source documents provided by various state agencies, including the Office of the Governor and complicit actions by the State Legislature.
 It is copyrighted by the author and is published as a pdf file.
 “Fair use” of the material is expected and encouraged – including critical reviews – as long as appropriate citations are provided.

-Until the report can be released, researchers will benefit from reading the following source documents which will be soon expanded here as appendices and exhibits (click on the links below):
+The following source documents are provided here as appendices and exhibits (click on the links below):

 Idaho Rulemaking: Twists and Turns by Trinette Middlebrook and Frank Powell, Idaho Department of Health & Welfare, August 15, 2021. (cf. Appendix B)